somabudai/deep_water_bed_types/README.md

-# Bed classifier and synthetic log generator
+# Deep-Water Bed classifier and Seidmentary Log Generator

 2024-11-13

-This repository is linked to the manuscript: **“Quantitative bed-type classification for a global comparison of deep-water systems”**
+This repository is linked to the manuscript: **“Quantitative bed-type classification for a global comparison of deep-water sedimentary systems”**

 **Authors: Budai, S., Colombera, L., McArthur, A. and Patacci, M.**